AlexTsumarov/7pass-php-sdk/README.md

 ```

 If you have any questions or something's not working as expected,
-please do not hesitate to contact Filip Skokan at
+please do not hesitate to contact the 7Pass Tech Team.
-filip.skokan@prosiebensat1.com.

 ## Running the tests